CPD and Compliance Audits

 You may be exempted from audit if you are currently:

 - On long-term sick leave (i.e. more than 3 months) and provide a medical certificate;

 - Experiencing a family bereavement that results in non-practice for a period of greater than 3 months.

-All requests to be exempted from an audit must be forwarded in writing to the Board within 14 working days of your having received notification that you have been selected for audit.
+All requests to be exempted from an audit must be made within 14 working days of you being notified you have been selected for audit.